-Kristin Davidson, until 2001, was at the University of Pennsylvania as Director of Administrative Affairs for the College of Arts and Sciences and as Assistant Dean for Administration of the Penn School of Nursing.
-She is a member of the board of directors of Boys & Girls Clubs of Philadelphia and the Academy of Vocal Arts, and vice president of the board of the Freire Charter School Foundation.
+until 2007, was at the University of Pennsylvania as Director of Administrative Affairs for the College of Arts and Sciences and as Assistant Dean for Administration of the Penn School of Nursing.
+She is a member of the board of directors of the Academy of Vocal Arts and Board Chair of the Freire Charter Schools Foundation.

 The Honorable Lori A. Dumas has been serving in the First Judicial District since 2002.
 She is a graduate of Duke University and North Carolina Central University School of Law.
 Judge Dumas is a member of the First Judicial District's Elder Justice Resource Committee.
 Judge Dumas is also committed to children and families.